stackforge/fuel-docs/pages/planning-guide/0010-intro.rst

 do not generally meet the performance and robustness requirements of most production environments.

+You can instead install Fuel master node on vSphere and deploy a Mirantis OpenStack Environment on either bare-metal or on vSphere.
+This is discussed in :ref:`Installing Fuel Master Node on vSphere<fuel-on-vsphere-ug>`.

 For community members or partners looking to take Fuel even further, see the `developer documentation <http://docs.mirantis.com/fuel-dev/develop.html>`_ for information about the internal architecture of Fuel,